 Treat yourself!

-Smoking is becoming increasingly expensive, so imagine how much money you’ll have up your sleeve when you quit!
+Smoking is becoming increasingly expensive, so add up how much money you’ll save when you quit!
 Put some of these savings aside and buy something to reward yourself, like:

 • Flowers